ou-ds-data/skyrim-mods/README.md

 ## Usage

+This data is currently used in the tutorial [Visualizing Data with Tableau](https://www.ds-tutorials.oucreate.com/tableau-skyrim/).

 Please feel free to use this dataset in your own workshops and tutorials.

 Credit for gathering the data: Theo Acker, University of Oklahoma Libraries